 Jessica Johns Pool

 Jessica is a Senior Medical Writer at Health Union.
 Jessica knew she’d found her best job ever when she started working for a children’s hospital on the digital marketing team.
 That’s when she discovered her love of writing about health topics.
 Fast forward to today, and she’s written about everything from cancer to HIV, depression to fetal surgery, organ transplant to heart attacks and strokes.
 When she’s not at her computer, Jessica walks off her wanderlust in as many countries as the budget allows, and on really good days, goes yarn bombing.

-Margot Tishberg, Senior Manager of Community Development, is excited to combine her background in digital marketing with her passion for healthcare to build meaningful relationships and encourage community engagement in her role as Senior Manager of Community Development at Health Union.
+Margot Tishberg, Associate Director of Community Development, is excited to combine her background in digital marketing with her passion for healthcare to build meaningful relationships and encourage community engagement in her role as Associate Director of Community Development at Health Union.
 She is driven by her empathy and a deep desire to connect with and learn from the people around her.
-Margot’s experiences promoting concerts and concert venues, tutoring college philosophy and history, and studying English Literature at Oberlin College have provided her with a diverse skill set relevant to her many areas of interest.
+Margot’s experiences promoting concerts and concert venues, tutoring college philosophy and history, and studying English Literature at Oberlin College have provided her with a diverse skillset relevant to her many areas of interest.

-Sarah Wallin is Manager of Community Development for Health Union who recently attained her Bachelor of Science in Marketing and Communication Studies.
-Her prior role managing her college’s Parent & Family Resources page has given her valuable experience working with educators, students and their families while understanding how to meet their needs.
+Sarah Wallin is an Associate Director of Community Development for Health Union with an academic background in Marketing and Communication Studies.
+She has experience managing social media for college parent & family resources, student affairs, a student newspaper, and a brand agency.
 Sarah is excited to use her knack for social media and attentiveness to trends for creating communities that are relatable and engaging.

 Professional medical writers